COMMON ESTATE PLANNING MISTAKES

 If everything is simply left to a surviving spouse, planning opportunities may be left on the table which can end up being costly.
 When the survivor receives everything, everything they receive is layered on top of any other assets they may already own.
 This can bring them closer to taxable amounts.
-Use of a living trust can ensure that all available exemptions are absorbed.
+The use of a living trust can ensure that all available exemptions are absorbed.

 Lack of Liquidity

 Most people have no idea what it may cost to settle their property or how quickly taxes or other expenses must be paid.
-They need to realize and plan for enough cash to be available to cover expenses and avoid a fire sale on property.
+They need to realize and plan for enough cash to be available to cover expenses and avoid a fire sale on the property.
 Expenses that can demand immediate cash include:

 - Estate Taxes